shaharx/alfred/README.md

 alfred logback add -n org.apache.http alfred logback add -n org.jfrog.storage.JdbcHelper -p artifactory-pro-6.11.6/
 ```
-When setting a logger, alfred will look for it in ${alfredHome}/tools/logback-snippets under the loggers directory or under the appenders directory if an one is needed.
+When setting a logger, alfred will look for it in ${alfredHome}/tools/logback-snippets under the loggers directory or under the appenders directory if one is needed.
-Until the loggers bundle will be available, the loggers need to be added to those directories manually under a file for each logger/appender snippet in the corresponding folder with the .xml extension
+Until the loggers bundle will be available, the loggers need to be added to those directories manually under a file for each logger/appender snippet in the corresponding folder with a .xml extension

 ## Setting custom ports